postgres-ai/dle-github-actions/README.md

 ## Key features
 - Check migrations as a part of a standard CI/CD pipeline
 - Automatically detect (and prevent!) long-lasting dangerous locks that could put your production systems down
-- Run all tests in secure environment: data cannot be copied to outside of a secured container
+- Run all tests in secure environment: data cannot be copied outside the secure container
 - Collect useful artifacts (such as `pg_stat_***` system views) and use them to empower your DB changes review process

 ## How to use